 The task information that is learned through instruction is stored in Rosie's semantic memory.
 We call this structure the Task Concept Network (TCN).
-The portion of the TCN created from the dialog for Tic-Tac-Toe in Table 1 is displayed in Figure 2 (a).
+The portion of the TCN created from the dialog for Tic-Tac-Toe in Table 1 is displayed in Figure 2A.
 The figure includes only the task name and the action that is learned.
 It does not show the additional structure that is learned for the goal or failure states.
 In the game, the only action is A1, which is the place action in Tic-Tac-Toe.
 Place is implemented with the move verb, which Rosie learned from a previous task.
 The preconditions of a task action are encoded as parameters and their associated constraints.
-In this example, the place action has two parameters, P_1 (a block) and P_2 (a location).
-The parameter constraints were learned in dialog lines 10-17 in Table 1, and are associated with C1.
-Thus, P_1 (the block being placed) has an attribute constraint (it must be red) and a spatial constraint (it must not already be on a board location), which is represented by the structure under S1.
-P_2 (the destination location for place) has a single spatial constraint (it must not be under a block, i.e., it is clear), which is represented by the structure under S2.
+In this example, the place action has two parameters, P\1 (a block) and P\2 (a location).
+The parameter constraints were learned in dialog lines 10-17, and are associated with C1.
+Thus, P\1 (the block being placed) has an attribute constraint (it must not already be on a board location), which is represented by the structure under S1.
+P\2 (the destination location for place) has a single spatial constraint (it must not be under a block, i.e., it is clear), which is represented by the structure under S2.
 In general, tasks can have multiple types of actions, and the actions can have any number of parameters and associated constraints.